 - What do you need to do? - 1.
-Take a completely fresh look at the QMS - Attend our suite of transition training courses to understand the differences in more detail - Highlight the key changes as opportunity for improvements - Make changes to your documentation to reflect new structure (as necessary) - 5.
+Take a completely fresh look at your QMS - Attend our suite of transition training courses to understand the differences in more detail - Highlight the key changes as an opportunity for improvement - Make changes to your documentation to reflect the new structure (as necessary) - 5.
 Implement new requirements on leadership, risk and context of organization - 6.
 Review effectiveness of current control set - 7.
 Assume every control may have changed - 8.
 Carry out an impact assessment